-To use the alternate bottom drain connection, remove the red drain plug from the bottom connection, using a 12.7 mm (1/2-in.) square socket drive extension, and install it in the side drain connection.
+To use the alternate bottom drain connection, remove the red drain plug from the bottom connection (use a 1/2 in. square socket drive extension) and install it in the side drain connection.

 The piping for the condensate drain and external trap can be completed after the unit is in place.
-See Fig. 15.
+See Fig. 15 and 16.